openstack/ironic-python-agent/imagebuild/coreos/README.md

 ```

 You can either embed a configuration file into the image, or set configuration
 options via the kernel command line.
-Values most people will need are:
+The only value most people will need is:

   - `ipa-api-url=http://ironic-api-server:6385`
-  - `ipa-advertise-host=ip-of-server-running-agent`

 But any config value supported in the agent can be given to the agent via the
 kernel command line, which allows the use of the same agent image across